Ashraf S Ibrahim, PhD

 Pathogenic mechanisms of fungal and bacterial infections

 Research DescriptionDr.
 Ibrahim’s research focuses on advancing the understanding of the pathogenic mechanisms and virulence factors of fungal and bacterial infections, and on translating this knowledge into novel immunotherapeutic strategies to combat infectious diseases.
-His research programs on the pathogenesis of the fatal fungal infection, mucormycosis and the multidrug resistant Acinetobacter virulence are NIH funded.
+His research is focused on the following areas:

 - PhD, 1991, Microbial Physiology, Loughborough University of Technology in Loughborough, England